nodejs/node/doc/api/packages.md

-[Import maps][] are a separate cross-platform standard for module resolution, already in use by some browsers, server-side JavaScript runtimes, and build tools, although not currently implemented or supported in Node.js.
+[Import maps][] are a separate cross-platform standard for module resolution, already in use by some browsers, server-side JavaScript runtimes, and build tools.
+Although not currently implemented in Node.js, there are plans to provide import maps support in Node.js in future.

 [Import maps][] are able to provide explicit specifier mappings for packages and package subpaths, and therefore all mappings defined by Node.js package